scionproto/scion/doc/manuals/gateway.rst

 when making a path selection.
 Possible values can be shortest_path, latency, jitter, droprate, or mix (take a weighted score across all metrics) (note, not all of these are currently implemented and are subject to change).
 A Performance Policy is used to order the set of paths defined by a Path Class.
-The default is latency.

 Path Count
 ----------